 We will make 3 projects using our library.
 These are;

 - Writing Numbers to LCD Display

 With these projects, you will make what you want with LCD.

 This display is a very basic module that is shown below which uses in very basic electronics projects and products.
 Pin connections of LCD display which we use areas in the picture below.
 Be sure that pin orientations are is same, or else you may burn your LCD display.
 If the pins are not the same, you need to correct the circuit for your LCD display.

 We are going to use our LCD library.
 You can read a post about this library which we wrote in the link below.

 We will use the circuit below for all 4 projects.

-In this file, we add the configuration of fuses, the definition of the oscillator, and include statements.
+In this file, we add the configuration of fuses, and the definition of the oscillator, and include statements.
 This file is important because of LCD library needs this file and included libraries.
 Create

-config.h file in Header Files and copy-paste code below.
+config.h file in Header Files and copy-paste the code below.
 If your microcontroller is different edit configuration fuses.